MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.ClickToRun.Ads.Container.HandleErrorNotification

 This event is collected from free versions of Office applications running on the Windows platform.
-This event is triggered when there is an issue retrieving advertisement content, displaying an advertisement, among other error cases.
+This event is triggered when there's an issue retrieving advertisement content, displaying an advertisement, among other error cases.
 The data will be used to identify issues with the ads container initializing the advertisement add-in and any issues within the add-in.

 The following fields are collected: